History of Dustin May in Timeline

 In 2016, Dustin May was selected by the Los Angeles Dodgers in the third round of the Major League Baseball Draft and signed with them for a $1 million signing bonus, forgoing his commitment to play college baseball for the Texas Tech Red Raiders.

-2017: Played for Great Lakes Loons and Rancho Cucamonga Quakes
+2017: Played for the Great Lakes Loons and Rancho Cucamonga Quakes

-In 2017, Dustin May played for both the Great Lakes Loons and the Rancho Cucamonga Quakes, achieving a combined record of 9-6 with a 3.63 ERA.
+In 2017, Dustin May played for both the Great Lakes Loons and the Rancho Cucamonga Quakes, compiling a combined 9-6 record with a 3.63 ERA.

-In 2018, Dustin May was selected to the post-season California League all-star team while playing for the Rancho Cucamonga Quakes.
-On September 14, he started the Drillers' title clinching playoff game.
+In 2018, Dustin May was selected to the post-season California League All-Star Team and started the Drillers' title clinching playoff game on September 14, allowing two runs in five innings.

-On August 2, 2019, Dustin May was called up to the majors and made his debut for the Dodgers as the starting pitcher against the San Diego Padres.
+On August 2, 2019, Dustin May was called up to the majors and made his MLB debut for the Dodgers as the starting pitcher against the San Diego Padres, pitching 52⁄3 innings and recording his first MLB strikeout against Hunter Renfroe.

 2019: MLB Debut

-In 2019, Dustin May made his Major League Baseball debut for the Los Angeles Dodgers.
+In 2019, Dustin May made his Major League Baseball (MLB) debut for the Los Angeles Dodgers.

 In 2019, Dustin May was selected to the mid-season Texas League All-Star Game and the All-Star Futures Game.
-Dustin May was promoted to the AAA Oklahoma City Dodgers on June 27.
+He was also promoted to the AAA Oklahoma City Dodgers on June 27.

 2020: World Series Win